AlexHolly007/Digital-Net/README.md

 ## Step 4
 Train a Yolo model with the labeled dataset.
 Revisit [this yolov8 page](https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format) to review how to create a correct .yaml file with your data.
+After this is done, a model can be trained at the command line with the following prompts.
+'''
+yolo detect train data=example.yaml model=yolov8s.pt epochs=10 batch=8 imgsz=640
+'''